 We have 18 Canvas SkillShops available in the Canvas Commons, including topics on research, citations, career values, creating digital projects, and more.

 If you have questions or would like to learn more about using online SkillShops in your course, contact us: firstname.lastname@example.org.

 Many instructors offer extra credit or even require students to attend SkillShops as a way to supplement their learning and increase their skill set.
 We can help you connect SkillShops to your course content and learning outcomes.
 If you plan to incorporate SkillShops into your course, let us know at email@example.com.
 You can also view the current offerings on the SkillShops Calendar.

-If you are planning on offering extra credit to your students who attend SkillShops, you can track their attendance and get a snapshot of their learning by having them fill out a worksheet asking them to reflect on what they learned at the workshop and how they will use their new skills.
-The sheet also has a space for the workshop facilitator to sign and verify their attendance.
+You can track your students' SkillShops attendance and get a snapshot of their learning by having them fill out a worksheet asking them to reflect on what they learned at the workshop and how they will use their new skills.

 Extra credit sheet template (customizable version - just your add course-specific information and requirements)

 Extra credit sheet - generic version (simple version with no course-specific info or requirements)